 The patient will be educated to ensure understanding that the illness is not responding to treatment meant to cure or slow the disease’s progress.
 This is often when hospice is utilized, as the healthcare system is more meant to save lives.

-Nurses, doctors, social workers, trained volunteers and spiritual advisors usually make up the hospice team.
-A great benefit of hospice is that someone is available to talk to 24 hours a day, 7 days per week.
+Nurses, doctors, social workers, trained volunteers, and spiritual advisors usually make up the hospice team.
+A great benefit of hospice is that someone is available to talk to you 24 hours a day, 7 days per week.

-Patients under hospice care will receive regular visits from the care team, whether they are at home, nursing homes, hospice care homes or can be inpatient at the hospital.
-In some areas hospice care may be covered by insurance.
+Patients under hospice care will receive regular visits from the care team, whether they are at home, in nursing homes, in hospice care homes, or inpatients at the hospital.
+In some areas, hospice care may be covered by insurance.

-EOLDs provide education on the stages of dying, offer a non-judgemental ear and shoulder, and advocate for the patient’s rights.
-They can offer companionship, help navigate the waters of tricky paperwork, assist with legacy work and funeral planning, create sacred spaces and act as family go-between where needed.
+EOLDs provide education on the stages of dying, offer a non-judgmental ear and shoulder, and advocate for the patient’s rights.
+They can offer companionship, help navigate the waters of tricky paperwork, assist with legacy work and funeral planning, create sacred spaces, and act as family go-between where needed.

 While their non-medical training means they do not administer medication or perform tasks like assessing vital signs, end-of-life doulas often offer other comfort measures such as hand and foot massage, Reiki, aromatherapy, etc., depending on the additional skill sets.

 As well, EOLDs can stay with a patient for longer periods of time and can sit vigil with the patient and families during the last days and hours of life, offering a calming presence.

 EOLDs are not currently covered by health insurance, however as a group are working to bring changes to the industry, as well as promote a shift into a death culture where this final sacred life transition is not only not feared, but embraced.